MrWoodenChair/2EI4-course-projects/README.md

 Project 3 was submitted as a video rather than a written report — [https://www.youtube.com/watch?v=o1kMwGOusts].

+Project 2 was not completely finished due to time constraints when doing the course.
+The physical data is not present; however, the outline for the design is detailed in the report

 ## Tools used

 - Analog Discovery 2/3 (AD2/AD3) for circuit construction, waveform generation, and measurement